- Shopify is one of the leading online shopping networks allowing anyone to set up a digital storefront.

 How Shopify makes money

-Shopify makes money by charging for subscriptions to its platform.
-The company also earns through transaction fees, referral and payment fees, commissions, hardware sales, and advertising in its app marketplace.
+Shopify makes money by charging merchants a subscription fee for access to its platform, card transaction fees, referral and payment fees, commissions, hardware sales, and advertising in its app marketplace.

 It charges commissions on custom themes and domains and services like email marketing and logistics, and it makes money through investments in the eCommerce space.